 Ever heard of melted ice cream bread?
 You take a pint of melted ice cream, mix it with 2 cups of self-rising flour and bake it into a quick bread.
 It sounds too good to be true, but the mixture bakes into a cross between quick bread and pound cake.

 And you can vary the flavors!
 I made this loaf using McConnell’s Sea Salt Cream and Cookies, a homemade version of self-rising flour and chocolate chips.

 To make melted ice cream bread, you’ll need to use premium or homemade ice cream rather than ice cream with air and fillers.
-Your 1 ½ cups to 2 cups volume measurement should weigh 12 to 16 oz (depending on loaf size).
+A 2 cups volume measurement should weigh 16 oz.

 The bread is sweet, but to make it dessert-worthy it needs chocolate chips, dried fruit or a sprinkling of sugar on top.
 I don’t recommend adding sugar to the batter because it might throw off the composition of the loaf.
 Then again, that’s going to vary anyway depending on how much sugar is in the brand of ice cream you use.
 For now, I recommend using a good amount of add-ins like chocolate chips, berries and maybe nuts.

 Here’s a picture of the batter.
 There’s no baking soda, so it’s very pale – another reason to jazz up the appearance with chocolate chips or a sprinkling of sugar.

 Loaf size can be altered.
 The original version calls for a pint (2 cups) of ice cream and is baked in a 9×5 inch pan.
 I like using an 8×4 inch pans, so I used 1 1/2 cups (12 oz) of ice cream, 1 ½ cups flour, etc. etc. Bake time was about 45 minutes.

 Melted Ice Cream Bread

 - 1 1/2 cups all-purpose flour (190 grams)